Splunk Cloud Platform

 Use the services/collector endpoint to send events in JSON format.

 The Edge Processor treats each top-level JSON object as a distinct event, so you don't need to configure any additional event breaking behavior in the Edge Processor.
-Additionally, if the JSON object contains the following parameters, the Edge Processor extracts them into event fields: fields, host, index, source, sourcetype, and time.
-For more information about these parameters, see services/collector in the Splunk Enterprise REST API Reference Manual.
+Additionally, if the JSON object contains the following keys, the Edge Processor extracts them into event fields: fields, host, index, source, sourcetype, and time.
+For more information about these keys, see Event metadata in the Splunk Cloud Platform Getting Data In manual.
 If there are other data values that you want to extract into event fields, you'll need to configure field extractions in an Edge Processor pipeline or in the Splunk platform.
 For more information, refer to the resources listed in the See also section.

 The following is an example of a request to the services/collector endpoint: